 Invoice - Wake County staff will review your request and invoice you for the associated fees.
 Watch your email for a notice that fees are due.
 The email will contain the permit number and a link to the Permit Portal, where you can pay the fees with a credit card or from a bank account/e-check.
 You can also mail in a check for the fees after you receive the invoice.

 Scheduling - The well specialist who will collect the samples will contact you to schedule sample collection or to let you know if any further information is needed.

 Sample collection - Samples can only be collected on certain days of the week and it may take a week until samples are collected.

-Lab analysis – depending on the test, lab analysis can take two to three weeks
+Lab analysis – depending on the test, lab analysis can take two to four weeks.
+Allow plenty of time.

 Status - You can check your permit in the portal for the status of your request (permit).